U.S. Route 15 in Pennsylvania: History

-With the adoption of the US Highway System, US 15 originally terminated at Harrisburg, while US 111 serviced the modern route north of that point.
+With the adoption of the U.S. Numbered Highway System, US 15 originally terminated at Harrisburg, while US 111 serviced the modern route north of that point.
 In 1937, US 15 was extended north to the New York state line, effectively replacing US 111 north of Harrisburg.
-However, instead of replacing US 111's old routing directly, US 15 ran along the east bank of the Susquehanna River between Harrisburg and Williamsport while the road on the western bank of the river was PA 14 between Lemoyne and Duncannon, US 11 between Duncannon and Shamokin Dam, and PA 404 between Shamokin Dam and Williamsport.
+However, instead of replacing US 111's old routing directly, US 15 ran along the east bank of the Susquehanna River between Harrisburg and Williamsport.
+Meanwhile, the road on the western bank of the river was Pennsylvania Route 14 (PA 14) between Lemoyne and Duncannon, US 11 between Duncannon and Shamokin Dam, and PA 404 between Shamokin Dam and Williamsport.
 In 1941, US 15 was rerouted to follow the western bank of the river between Harrisburg and Williamsport, replacing PA 14 between Lemoyne and Duncannon, running concurrent with US 11 between Lemoyne and Shamokin Dam, and replacing the entire length of PA 404.
 The former alignment of US 15 on the east side of the river became PA 14.

 Future

 The section of US 15 north of Williamsport will gain the additional designation of I-99 when the connection from I-76 to I-86 is completed.
 No additional work is needed to upgrade this stretch, as it is already up to Interstate standards.

 As part of the construction of the Central Susquehanna Valley Thruway, US 15 is planned to be rerouted to the new freeway between Selinsgrove and Union Township, bypassing Shamokin Dam.
-The former alignment of US 15 through Shamokin Dam will be designated as US 15 Bus., partly running concurrent with US 11.
+The former alignment of US 15 through Shamokin Dam will be designated as US 15 Business, partly running concurrent with US 11.